POOPE/DP2-D-G25/README.txt

 Acme Endeavours is a development based on the Starter Project, which is intended to be a core learning asset for the students who have enroled the Design and Testing subject of the Software Engineering, curriculum of the University of Sevilla.

+Acme Endeavours handles duties and endeavours for users interested in those things.

+The git repository can be found here: https://github.com/POOPE/DP2-D-G25